dhenneke/undone/doc/design.md

 any Dart environment, not just the browser.
 Undone is written to use the facilities provided by the standard `dart:async` library.

-Authors of synchronous undo would likely argue that ui actions should be very fast and that there is no need to perform them asynchronously.
+Authors of synchronous undo are likely to claim that ui actions should be very fast and that there is no need to perform them asynchronously.
 I agree wholeheartedly with that principle, but my experience has been that you will inevitably encounter an expensive operation that you need to wrap in an undoable